 Signs of Marijuana Toxicity in Dogs

-The most common side effects of marijuana intoxication in dogs are depression, lethargy, listlessness, loss of motor coordination or balance (stumbling), incontinence of urine, low heart rate, low blood pressure, respiratory depression, dilated pupils and glazed over eyes, vocalization such as crying or whining, agitation, drooling, vomiting, seizures and coma.
+The most common side effects of marijuana intoxication in dogs are depression, lethargy, listlessness, loss of motor coordination or balance (stumbling), incontinence of urine, low heart rate, low blood pressure, low body temperature, respiratory depression, dilated pupils and glazed over eyes, vocalization like crying or whining, agitation, drooling, vomiting, seizures, and coma.
 Some dogs may experience hallucinations and have increased sensory stimulation to noises or fast movements.

-The stereotypical dog that presents to a veterinary clinic for possible marijuana exposure is lethargic, listless, stumbling, glazed over eyes, and may dribble urine.
+The stereotypical dog that presents to a veterinary clinic for possible marijuana exposure is lethargic, listless, stumbling, glazed over eyes, may dribble urine, and hyper reacts to fast motions or noises in close proximity.

-One danger with marijuana is that vomiting is common, and if the dog is profoundly lethargic and begins vomiting, aspiration of the vomitus into the lungs can lead to severe breathing problems and even death.
-This is relatively uncommon.
+One danger with marijuana is that vomiting is common, and if the dog is profoundly lethargic and begins vomiting, aspiration of vomitus into the lungs can lead to severe breathing problems and even death.
+However, this is relatively uncommon.

-The signs of exposure can begin as quickly as 5 minutes to 12 hours after exposure.
-The signs can last from a half hour to several days depending on the amount and type ingested.
+The signs of exposure to marijuana in dogs can begin as quickly as 5 minutes to 12 hours after exposure with most showing signs within one hour.
+The effects can last from a half hour to several days depending on the amount and type of marijuana ingested.

 The good news is that marijuana exposure or ingestion is rarely deadly and long-term complications are uncommon.
-Toxicity of marijuana is low.
+Toxicity of marijuana in dogs is low.
 It takes about 1.5 grams of marijuana per pound of body weight to be fatal.
 Therefore, death from marijuana ingestion is not common.
+This may change with the production of higher concentration palatable products.
+The most severe problems relating to marijuana exposure or ingestion in dogs have been from high concentrations of medical-grade THC.

 Diagnosis of Marijuana Toxicity in Dogs

 Diagnosis of marijuana ingestion or exposure in dogs is often based on the physical exam findings and history of exposure.
-There are urine tests to determine the presence of THC.
-Human tests can be used but are not dependable in dogs.
+There are human urine tests to determine the presence of THC that can be used, but are not dependable in dogs, often producing false negative results.

 Treatment of Marijuana Toxicity in Dogs

 There is no antidote for marijuana.
-This means that the treatment of marijuana exposure usually involves trying to eliminate the drug in their system, treat secondary signs, and provide support until the drug is eliminated from their systems.
+This means that the treatment of marijuana exposure usually involves trying to eliminate the drug from a dog’s system, treat secondary signs, and provide support until the drug is eliminated from their systems.

-- Medications may be given to control vomiting such as maropitant.
+- Medications may be given to control vomiting, such as maropitant or ondansetron.

 - Intravenous (IV) fluids may be given to help eliminate the drug.